Shoctode/shoctode/README.md

 a computer: Text for the programmers and unix veterans and GUI for the mere user.
 Both approaches have huge advantages:
-With a GUI huge amounts of highly complex data can be displayed while the text interface provieds the power of a programming language.
+With a GUI huge amounts of highly complex data can be displayed while the text interface provides the power of a programming language.

 Shoctode aims at merging those concepts int a single,